tabriznaghiyev/promt-flow-test/README.md

-# promt-flow-test
+# prompt-flow-test
-It is about testing of Prompt Flow in Azure.
+It is about testing Prompt Flow in Azure.